Digital television adapter: European Union

-Russia
+Other countries

-Russia has also introduced digital TV and is now (03.12.2018 – 03.06.2019) ending analog over-the-air transmission.

-Most new TVs feature a DVB-T2 tuner which allows reception of digital over-the-air TV without need of an external device such a converter box.

-If using a TV set without a DVB-T2 tuner, an external converter box must be purchased and used.

-This converter box takes the digital signal from the antenna and outputs composite video (for SD TVs) or HDMI (for HD TVs).
-The RF/antenna output, if present on the box, is usually just a passthrough ("LOOP OUT" which does not provide the box's output signal, but only provides the raw antenna input signal – to watch analog channels via the TV's tuner if analog broadcast has not ended yet or to connect another DVB-T2 capable device to the same antenna feed) because even older TVs usually have at least composite input; this removes a need for an RF modulator in the converter box.
+Some countries have also introduced digital television and ended analog over-the-air transmissions.
+Most new TVs feature a digital tuner which allows reception of digital over-the-air TV without need of an external device such a converter box.
+If using a TV set without a digital tuner, an external converter box must be purchased and used.
+A converter box takes the digital signal from the antenna and outputs composite video (for SD TVs) or HDMI (for HD TVs).
+A RF/antenna output, if present on a converter box, is usually just a passthrough ("LOOP OUT" which does not provide the box's output signal, but only provides the raw antenna input signal to watch analog channels via a TV set's tuner if analog broadcasts have not ended yet or to connect another capable device to the same antenna feed) because even older TVs usually have at least composite input; this removes a need for an RF modulator in a converter box.